ranlu90/Appointment-Booking-System-JavaFX/README.md

 # Appointment Booking System v1.1

-The apllication can run by downloading ABS-v1.1.jar and double-click the file or download the project and follow the instruction in documentation/Installation and Build.<br />
+The apllication can run by following methods:
+1. Download ABS-v1.1.jar and double-click the file.
+2. Download the project and follow the instruction in documentation/Installation and Build.

 The default username and password for business owner: owner | owner OR owner1 | owner1<br />
 The default username and password for customer: customer | customer OR customer1 | customer1<br />